stefan-mueller/iemanifestos/README.md

-## Irish Local and European Parliament Election Manifestos (1999-2024)
+## Irish General, Local, and European Parliament Election Manifestos

-This repository contains publicly available party manifestos released prior to Irish Local and European Parliament Elections.
+This repository contains publicly available party manifestos released prior to Irish General, Local and European Parliament Elections.

 The folder [`data`](data) contains the entire text corpus in various file formats (`csv`, `parquet`, and `rds`).

-The folder [`manifestos_raw`](manifestos_raw) contains all manifestos as separate `txt` files.
+The folder [`manifestos_txt`](manifestos_txt) contains all manifestos as separate `txt` files.
 These files have been converted from the original PDF format and cleaned manually.

 You can access the text corpus through an interactive dashboard at: https://irishpoliticsdata.shinyapps.io/manifestoexplorer/